nimzahed/premak5_config_CPP/README.md

 > i added two **Test Directories** these are just for examples

 > using ```prj_name = "ProjectName"``` is important
+>
+> you are free to use any premake functions in build.lua
 ```lua
 prj_name = nil -- "ProjectName" !important
 prj_loc = nil -- "Better/Not/Change/"